 These are the only options to be used in places where oxygen levels have been depleted or are unknown as they provide protection against oxygen-deficient atmospheres.

-SELF CONTAINED BREATHING APARATUS (SCBA)
+SELF CONTAINED BREATHING APPARATUS (SCBA)

 These are designed to provide a continuous supply of clean breathable air to the wearer for extended periods of time.
 SCBAs consist of a full facepiece or hood, and a compressed air cylinder.